-If you love reading, and you enjoy talking and writing about drama, poetry and novels, this course should stimulate and engage you.
-At AS, you are encouraged to become an informed, more independent reader, able to explore a range of opinions and clearly express your own ideas and interpretations of literary texts.
-You will develop analytical skills so that you can understand and explain how the language an author uses shapes meaning.
+If you love reading, and you enjoy talking and writing about drama, poetry and novels, this is the course for you.
+We enable you to become an informed, more independent reader, able to explore a range of opinions and clearly express your own ideas and interpretations of literary texts.
+You will develop analytical skills so that you can understand and explain how language, structure and form shape meaning.

 If you enjoy developing and expressing your own opinion, then English Literature is a good choice since all points of view are welcomed when proved with evidence from the text.
-Consequently lessons are academic yet lively; each year we have a very high proportion of students who continue English Literature into A2, and often then on to degree level.
+Consequently lessons are academic yet lively; each year we have a very high proportion of students who continue their study of English Literature on to degree level.
 One student commented: “I have loved English Literature this year.
 Lessons have been brilliant, really varied and interesting and my teachers have been very supportive.”

 How will I learn?

-Lesson activities are wide ranging: from debates to drama-based interpretations to detailed analysis and feedback; to student-based presentations on extracts and context, through to creative responses like painting, collage, or "found-poetry‟.
-One of the coursework tasks can be to re-create a passage of a text by, for example, re-writing it in the style of a different author, or to a different genre.
-In some cases you might like to write an extract of a sequel or a part of an imagined sub-plot.
-Some students, however, prefer to submit more traditional academic essays as coursework instead.
-We also organise a huge range of trips (20 in 2011/12) to see performances and to develop understanding of context.
+Lesson activities are wide ranging: from debates to drama-based interpretations to detailed analysis and feedback; to student-based presentations on extracts and context, through to creative responses like painting, collage, writing an additional scene or episode to a studied text, or "found-poetry‟.
+We also organise a huge range of trips to see performances and to develop understanding of context.

 How will I be assessed?

-Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.
-Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
+Students should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.
+Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and A levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 You must be someone who enjoys reading, will prepare for lessons and will work hard on finding the best way of expressing your opinion on paper.
 You are likely to be most successful if you contribute to discussions in class and use these discussions to work towards your own considered opinion.

-All students will be expected to provide their own textbooks, stationery, computer discs and calculators (where appropriate).
+All students will be expected to provide their own copies of the studied texts, stationery, and memory sticks.

 Essential: You will need to buy you own texts.
-This means you can annotate your text and make it your own – a big advantage when revising, even if you are not allowed to take the text into the exam.
-Books cost between £1.50 and £7.00 each.
-You will need to buy four texts in the first year at a total cost of around £25.
+This means you can annotate your text and make it your own – a big advantage when revising.
+Books cost between £1.99 and £7.00 each.
+You will need to buy four texts in the first year at a total cost of around £20.

 Optional: A number of trips run during the year, and we ask you to pay for your ticket and for travel.
 Theatre trips cost approximately £20.